-Unless you have express permission or know for sure that a photo is in the public domain, it’s not yours to use or share online.
+Unless you have express permission or know a photo is in the public domain, it’s not yours to use or share online.
 It’s unlikely you’ll get nailed for copyright infringement by posting a meme on Facebook.
 However, be especially careful when posting images to your website or using images in your videos.

 At best, you’ll get a slap on the wrist.
 At worst, you could end up with a bill for tens of thousands of dollars for posting someone else’s work without permission or credit.

 If you go to Google Images, type in a search term, and pull down the best photos that pop up, you’ll get into trouble eventually.
 Tap or click for free, legal ways to find solid images for any purpose.

 Years ago, you could access most news sites online for free.
 Today, you’re hit with paywalls on most major sites.
 Some of us get out our credit cards and often pay for the sites we visit.

 Others find clever ways around the paywalls, like browser extensions or other tricks.
 Before you celebrate, know that it’s illegal.
 The Digital Millennium Copyright Act says you cannot go around technology meant to restrict access to copyrighted material.